We use cookies to collect anonymous data to help us improve your site browsing experience.

 • Awarding the claimant some or all of what was asked for in the Claim Form.

-The standard orders can be viewed on the SCTS website here.
+The Standard Orders can be viewed on the SCTS website here.

 Another type of order the sheriff can issue is an Unless Order (SO6).
 This is an order which states that unless a party does something, or takes a step, that is detailed in the order, for example, to deliver something to someone within a specified time period, then the sheriff will make a decision in the case.
 This could include: